Code-Institute-Submissions/dirk-gently/README.md

 ### Features Left to Implement
 - JavaScript can be used to make the form send emails.
 However, this is out of the scope of this project.
 - The social media icons do not currently link to any social media profiles.
-Creating fake profiles would violate the social media plaforms' terms of use.
+Creating fake profiles to remedy this would violate the social media plaforms' terms of use.

 ## Technology Used